More About FACs

 If a spray plane took ground fire, a loadmaster would toss out a smoke grenade.

-After the spray run was completed (usually 5-6 minutes total time), we would direct the fighters to hold high (10-50,000 feet) and proceed back to the smoke grenade.
+After the spray run was completed (usually 5-6 minutes total time), we would direct the fighters to hold high (about 5,000 feet) and proceed back to the smoke grenade.

 We would fire a rocket to mark a point about 2-300 meters back from the smoke and then direct the fighters to expend their ordnance, usually a close air support load (